N1ck3nd/TLScan/README.md

 # TLScan

 TLScan is a TLS scanner designed to enumerate TLS/SSL protocol versions and cipher suite support.
-It provides color highlighting for easy identification of supported protocols and cipher suites.
+It provides color highlighting by using the [ciphersuite.info](https://ciphersuite.info/) API for easy identification of supported protocols and cipher suites.

 ## Installation